 The players at the tournament are the tip of the iceberg, individuals whose efforts and dedication to National Partner programmes—and to changing their lives—have earned them the opportunity of a lifetime.
 The reach of the Homeless World Cup Foundation extends far beyond the 500 players who attend the annual event.

 The Homeless World Cup has impacted the lives of 1 million homeless people around the globe since our founding more than a decade ago.

-The Homeless World Cup uses the power of football to energise homeless people so they can change their own lives.
+The Homeless World Cup Foundation is a unique, pioneering charity which uses football to inspire people who are homeless to change their own lives.

 Our Vision is for a world where everyone who wants a home has a home.

 Our Mission is to use football to support and inspire people who are homeless to change their own lives; and to change perceptions and attitudes towards people who are experiencing homelessness.

 We operate through a network of more than 70 National Partners to support football programmes.
 We provide a focus for—and celebration of—their year-round activity by organising and delivering an annual, world-class, international football tournament for national teams of men and women who are homeless.

 To learn more about the problem of homelessness around the world, browse our global homelessness statistics page.

 The Homeless World Cup Foundation is a charity registered in Scotland.
 Our Charity Number is SCO37091.